 For a dessert the looks super complicated with all those flaky layers, it’s actually really easy to make right at home!

 Step 1: You’ll begin with a 9×13-inch baking dish and melted butter.
 Butter pan using a pastry brush, then add two layers of phyllo dough and brush them all over with butter.

-Next, combine the chopped nuts and cinnamon and sprinkle a few tablespoons over the top of the buttered dough.
+Step 2: Next, combine the chopped nuts and cinnamon and sprinkle a few tablespoons of the nut mixture over the top of the buttered dough.

 Repeat your dough layers and nut filling layer several more times.

-Once you have completed the layers, use a very large and sharp knife to cut the baklava.
+Step 3: Once you have completed the layers, use a very large and sharp knife to cut the baklava.
 Cut it lengthwise and then angled across to create diamond shapes before you bake the baklava.
 Bake until the top layers are golden brown.

 Pour the syrup over the hot baklava in the baking pan and allow it to cool completely.